msparshatt/TerrainGenerator/Assets/Manual/manual.md

 - **Radius** The radius of the paint brush (Can be controlled using the mousewheel)
 - **Strength** Controls the painting strength (Can be controlled with shift and the mousewheel)
-- **Rotation** Controls the rotation of the paint brush (Can be controledd with control and the mousewheel)
+- **Rotation** Controls the rotation of the paint brush (Can be controlled with control and the mousewheel)

 The erosion control is left click to erode the terrain.